georgi/rack_dav/README.md

 * __content_type__: Return the mime type of this resource.

 * __content\_length__: Return the size in bytes for this resource.

-Most importantly you have to implement the actions, which are called to retrieve and change the resources:

 * __get(request, response)__: Write the content of the resource to the response.body.